christianwach/civicrm-acf-integration/readme.txt

 #### Bulk changes via the CiviCRM Contact Edit screen

-Wholesale changes via the CiviCRM Contact Edit screen may not yet be fully supported.
-Please open [an issue on GitHub](https://github.com/christianwach/civicrm-acf-integration/issues) if you find anything that needs fixing.
+Wholesale changes via the CiviCRM Contact Edit screen should be fully supported.
+However, there's a lot going on when Contacts are saved that way, so please [an issue on GitHub](https://github.com/christianwach/civicrm-acf-integration/issues) if you find anything that needs fixing.

 ##### Changes to Custom Field settings